When Spine Surgery is Necessary

 Every patient’s situation is evaluated by a spine team to determine whether the patient is a candidate for a minimally invasive procedure.
 The doctors in the spine center, orthopaedics center, bone and joint center and the sports medicine center regularly meet to discuss how to best meet the needs of patients with complex medical issues.

-Some of the conditions that can be treated using minimally invasive surgery include:
+Some of the conditions that are commonly treated with surgery include:

 - Herniated disc